dionyyy2k/autosalloni/README.md

-## This is a copy of the project, it which needs some other photos.
+## This is a copy of the project, it needs some other photos.